 The board will approve Advanced Placement (AP) computer science courses as equivalent to high school mathematics or science.
-The superintendent or designee will adopt procedures to denote on the student's transcript that AP computer science qualifies as a math-based quantitative course for students who complete it in their senior year.-
+The superintendent or designee will adopt procedures to denote on the student's transcript that AP computer science qualifies as a math-based quantitative course for students who complete it in their senior year.

-Competency-based credits
+Mastery-based credits

-The district may award academic credit for computer science to students based on student completion of a competency examination that is aligned with the state learning standards for computer science or mathematics and course equivalency requirements adopted by the office of the superintendent of public instruction (OSPI).
+Students may obtain up to one (1) computer science credit for passing a district-created assessment that is aligned to state learning standards for computer science or mathematics and course equivalency requirements adopted by the office of the superintendent of public instruction (OSPI).
+Students do not need to have attempted and failed a course before being eligible for these options.